CloudWithChris/cloudwithchris.com/content/talk/melbourne-azure-ug-static-content/index.md

 ---
 Date: "2022-03-22T07:30:00Z"
-Description: "Did you know that static content can help you build performant websites that easily scale globally?
+Description: "Did you know that static content can help you build performant sites that easily scale globally?
 Better yet, they can be incredibly cost-effective!

 Join Chris, as he talks through -
 * The JAMstack (not related to Paddington bear - I promise!) and why you should care about it
 * Static Site Generators such as Hugo
 * Azure Hosting Options - Azure Storage vs Azure Static Web Apps
-* Combining Static Websites with Serverless APIs"
+* Combining Static sites with Serverless APIs"
 PublishDate: "2022-03-22T07:30:00Z"
-Title: "Deploying Static Websites to Azure the cheap and performant way"
+Title: "Deploying Static sites to Azure the cheap and performant way"
 image: images/waug.jpg
 speakers:
 - chrisreddington